rusbomber/VictoriaLogs/docs/victorialogs/security-and-lb.md

 ### Access control inside a single tenant

-`VictoriaLogs` can apply extra filters per each request to select APIs according to [these docs](https://docs.victoriametrics.com/victorialogs/querying/#extra-filters).
+`VictoriaLogs` can apply extra filters for each request to the select APIs according to [these docs](https://docs.victoriametrics.com/victorialogs/querying/#extra-filters).
 This is useful when you need to give access to a subset of data within a single tenant.
 If you want to hide a subset of data within a tenant, use the HTTP query parameter `extra_filters`: